-The human microbiota is composed by all the microorganisms living in the gut, and which have essential roles for the human body.
-We know that they turn certain undigested foods into nutrients we need, for example fibre into some essential fatty acids, but they actually have many more roles than just that!
+The human microbiota is composed .by all the microorganisms living in the gut, which have essential roles for the human body.
+We know that they turn certain undigested foods into nutrients we need, such as fiber, into some essential fatty acids, but they have many more roles than that!

-To get an idea of the importance of the gut bacterias on our health, in 2017 during the “Microbiota for Health World Summit” in Paris, with more than 400 scientists presenting the latest researches, the famous “you are what you eat” was proposed to be updated by “you are what your gut microbes do with what you eat".
-Right, that means a lot!
+In 2017, during the "Microbiota for Health World Summit" in Paris, with more than 400 scientists presenting the latest research, the famous "you are what you eat" was proposed to be updated by "you are what your gut microbes do with what you eat."
+Right, that means a lot.

-Some examples of the topics presented during these conferences are: gut-brain communication, the use of certain probiotics to improve depression, the proposal of new therapies based on diet, and the balance of the gut microbe for autoimmune conditions, obesity, behavioural problems, intolerances, or IBS.
+Some examples of the topics presented during these conferences are gut-brain communication, the use of certain probiotics to improve depression, the proposal of new therapies based on diet, and the balance of the gut microbe for autoimmune conditions, obesity, behavioral problems, intolerances, or IBS.
 You can read more here .

 So, which factors determine this flora?

-Its composition is established during the first years of life in children and tends to stay fairly stable, but it also change by dietary and lifestyle factors.
+Its composition is established during the first years of life in children and tends to stay fairly stable, but it also changes by dietary and lifestyle factors.

 GMFH Editing Team, “Microbiota for Health - Summit Report 2017”, 2017